Kodiak Sciences Inc. (KOD) Stock Volatility: Beta and Market Fluctuations - The Dwinnex

 Ratios:

-We take a closer look at KOD’s different ratios to gain a better understanding of the stock.
-For the most recent quarter (mrq), Quick Ratio is recorded 9.30 and its Current Ratio is at 9.30.
+To gain a deeper understanding of KOD’s stock, we examine its different ratios.
+For the most recent quarter (mrq), Quick Ratio is recorded 6.30 and its Current Ratio is at 6.30.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades